elastic/integrations/packages/cisco_meraki/docs/README.md

 Cisco Meraki offers a centralized cloud management platform for all Meraki devices such as MX Security Appliances, MR Access Points and so on.
 Its out-of-band cloud architecture creates secure, scalable and easy-to-deploy networks that can be managed from anywhere.
 This can be done from almost any device using web-based Meraki Dashboard and Meraki Mobile App.
 Each Meraki network generates its own events.

 Cisco Meraki offers [several methods for device reporting](https://documentation.meraki.com/General_Administration/Monitoring_and_Reporting/Meraki_Device_Reporting_-_Syslog%2C_SNMP%2C_and_API).
-This integration supports gathering events via the Cisco Meraki Syslog events and API reporting (via Webhooks).
-The integration package allows you to search, observe and visualize the events through Elasticsearch.
+This integration supports gathering events via the Cisco Meraki syslog and via API reporting webhooks.
+The integration package allows you to search, observe, and visualize the events through Elasticsearch.

 ## Compatibility